 Journey Deeper Through the Stations

-Unforsaken: With Jesus on the Stations of the Cross by Bill Gualtiere offers a complete devotional journey through the Stations of the Cross.
+Unforsaken: With Jesus on the Stations of the Cross by Bill Gaultiere offers a complete devotional journey through the Stations of the Cross.

 Each station includes original artwork, Scripture for meditation, an invitation to experience Christ in deeper intimacy, and reflection questions.

 Appendices discuss options for Scriptural stations, examine Jesus’ empathy for us at each station, and offer a Guide for Lent, which outlines experiencing two stations per week with Scriptures for personal devotions, small group reflection, or sermon series.

 You can order a print copy today through our store, or download our digital e-book for immediate use.